tofu-tf/tofu/docs/tofu.logging.recipes.custom.md

 ---
+id: tofu.logging.recipes.custom
-id: tofu.logging.recipes.custom title: Tofu Logging recipes
+title: Custom Logging implementation
 ---

 ## TODO yet to be implemented

 ## Your own specific logs

-tofu.logging allows you to use your own backend for logs, e.g. to send them to Clickhouse.
+As Logs & Logging are just an interfaces, tofu.logging allows you to use your own backend for logs, e.g. to send them to Clickhouse.
 To do this you'll need to implement `Logs` trait.
 The rest is still handled by tofu.

 Let's say you have this clickhouse client: